FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Safety I/O
 ~~~~~~~~~~~~~~~

-This section describes the electrical specifications of security I/O, and must abide by the general electrical specifications in Section 1.6.6.
+This section describes the electrical specifications of security I/O, and must abide by the general electrical specifications in Section 3.5.6.

-Safety devices and equipment must be installed in accordance with the safety description and risk assessment, see section 1.1.
+Safety devices and equipment must be installed in accordance with the safety description and risk assessment, see section 3.1.
 All security I/O is paired (redundant) and must be stored as two independent branches.
 Single failures should not cause loss of security function.

 Safety I/O includes emergency stop and security stop.
 Urgent stop input is only used for emergency stop equipment, and safely stops input for various security -related protection equipment.
-Functional differences are shown in Table 2.5-3:
+Functional differences are shown in table below:

 .. centered:: Table 2.5-3 Functional difference
 .. list-table::